hisubram/mobilefoundation/ios_jsonstore.md

 ### Multiple User Support
 {: #multiple-user-support }
-You can create multiple stores that contain different collections in a single MobileFirst application.
-The `openCollections` function can take an options object with a username.
-If no username is given, the default username is "jsonstore".
+You can create many stores that consist of different collections in a single MobileFirst application.
+The `openCollections` function can take an options object with a user name.
+If no user name is given, the default username is `jsonstore`.

 ```swift
 let collection:JSONStoreCollection = JSONStoreCollection(name: "people")